lsurasani/marta-army-stops/README.md

 # marta-army-stops

-###To run this project locally on your computer
+### To run this project locally on your computer

-1. Clone the project
+1. Use this to clone the repository: https://help.github.com/articles/cloning-a-repository/
+2. Go to the file directory (marta-army